mvolkmann/blog/src/warp.md

   Some commands do not have a default keyboard shortcut.
   One example is "Rename the Current Tab".

-  To see all the current keyboard shortcuts at any time, press cmd-/.
+  To see all the current keyboard shortcuts in a panel on the right, press cmd-/.
+  The display of this panel can be toggled by clicking the button in the upper-right corner.

 - Privacy